 Director: Associate Professor Toni King (Black Studies and Women’s and Gender Studies)

-Affiliated faculty: Dosinda Alvite (Spanish), Lauren Araiza (History), Stafford Berry (Dance), Nida Bikmen (Psychology), John Davis (Sociology/Anthropology), Susan Diduk (Sociology/Anthropology), Joanna Grabski (Art History), Fareeda Griffith (Sociology/Anthropology), Linda Krumholz (English), Jeehyun Lim (English), Diana Mafe (English), Omedi Ochieng (Communication), Keun-joo Christine Pae (Religion), Heather Pool (Political Science), Frank “Trey” Proctor (History), Mark Seamon (Theatre), Karen Powell Sears (Sociology/Anthropology), Jack Shuler (English), Joanna Tague (History), Anita Waters (Sociology/Anthropology), Leah Argyle (Academic Administrative Assistant)
+Affiliated faculty: Dosinda Alvite (Spanish), Lauren Araiza (History), Stafford Berry (Dance), Nida Bikmen (Psychology), John Davis (Anthropology and Sociology), Susan Diduk (Anthropology and Sociology), Kelly Jo Fulkerson-Dikuua (Black Studies), Fareeda Griffith (Anthropology and Sociology), Linda Krumholz (English), Emily Nemeth (Education), Diana Mafe (English), Yvonne-Marie Mokam (Modern Languages), Omedi Ochieng (Communication), Keun-joo Christine Pae (Religion), Heather Pool (Political Science), Frank “Trey” Proctor (History), Karen Powell Sears (Anthropology and Sociology), Jack Shuler (English), Joanna Tague (History), Johan Uribe (Econmics), Leah Argyle (Academic Administrative Assistant)

 Departmental Guidelines and Goals